imFarooq07/portfolio-projects/doc/LANGUAGE_SYSTEM_SUPPORT_GUIDE.md

 ---

-## Master Switch - Translation Enable/Disable Kaise Kare?
+## Master Switch - How to Enable/Disable Translation?

 ### What is Master Switch?